Video Seven: Growth (1987–1989)

 The Vega VGA, introduced in September 1987, was Video Seven's first VGA-compatible card.

 Increasing sales of Vega boards made Video Seven one of the three largest global manufacturers of IBM PC expansion cards.
 Their largest competitors at the time included Jain's former Paradise Systems and Hercules Computer Technology.
 In 1987 alone, Video Seven earned a $2.8 million profit on sales of $34.3 million.
 Its steady growth prompted Video Seven to file to go public in October that year.

-In September 1987, Video Seven announced their first VGA-compatible card, the Vega VGA, for an October release.
+In September 1987, Video Seven announced the first VGA-compatible card, the Vega VGA, for an October release.
 This was six months after IBM launched Video Graphics Array (VGA), their next-generation video graphics standard, in April 1987 with the IBM PS/2, the intended successor to their IBM PC model line.
 Unlike their earlier PCs, the PS/2 had the video circuitry located on the motherboard; as well, they redesigned the bus with the PS/2 to an incompatible standard they dubbed Micro Channel.
 On its announcement, Video Seven proclaimed the Vega VGA to be the first graphics card that was hardware-compatible with VGA for ISA machines (ISA being the bus of the IBM PC and its clones).
 Earlier contenders from Sigma Designs and STB Systems, released in the summer of 1987, came with software utilities to draw Mode 13h graphics but which lacked the ability to render VGA graphics in other higher-resolution modes.
 While the Vega VGA may have been the first VGA-compatible ISA board, on launch it suffered from some incompatibility with popular software, such as Windows/386 and its virtual 8086 mode.
 Compaq's Video Graphics Controller Board, released in November 1987, is thus credited by PC Magazine as the first fully compatible VGA card for ISA machines.